1.00 The Board hereby presents its Report for the year ended March

 149 of the Companies Act, 2013 and Rule 6(1) and (2) of the Companies (Appointment &

-Qualification of Directors) fifth Amendment Rules, 2019.
+Qualification of Directors) Rules, 2014.

-8.00 POLICY ON DIRECTORS APPOINTMENT/ REMUNERATION OF DIRECTORS/
+8.00 POLICY ON DIRECTORS' APPOINTMENT/ REMUNERATION OF DIRECTORS/

 KEY MANAGERIAL PERSONNEL/ OTHER EMPLOYEES: